gbeckers/Darr/examplearrays/exampleraggedarray_uint8.darr/values/README.txt

 that also contains this README.

 If the Darr library is not available, it should be straightforward to access the data based on the information below.
-There is example code for a quite a number of platforms, in which case it is a matter of copying a few lines.
+This includes code for a number of popular platforms, in which case it is a matter of copying a few lines.

 Description of data format